JForden/pylint-errors/README.md

 The goal of this Github is to help students understand the stylistic errors that Pylint provides.
-It serves as a "wrapper" to the error messages that are output via TA-Bot an automated assessment tool.
+It serves as a "wrapper" to the error messages that are output via TA-Bot(utalizing pylint) an automated assessment tool.

 - [TA-Bot](https://github.com/JForden/AutoTA)